GrzegorzL-lab/GrzegorzL/README.md

 ## Introduction

 Computers captured my heart ever since my dad brought home an old Amiga when I was a kid.
-About three years ago I decided to break into the IT field.
-I am a recent-ish IT security enthusiast dedicated to solving complex problems and breaking stuff in VM's.
+About three years ago, I decided to switch career paths and break into the IT field.
+I’m a relatively new cybersec enthusiast, dedicated to solving complex problems and experimenting with breaking things in virtual machines.

 ## Objective

-I’m focused on developing my cybersecurity/admin skills and am particularly interested in the blue team side of things, with possible plans to explore malware analysis in the future.
+I’m focused on developing my cybersecurity and administration skills, with a particular interest in the blue team side of things and potential plans to explore malware analysis in the future.

 ## Skills